Anahisv23/HTML-Email-Templating/README.md

 # Tourism Maui Email

-<h3>Tourism email to inform tourists of the activties and places to visit on their next trip to Maui, Hawaii</h3>
+<h3>Tourism email to inform tourists of the activities and places to visit on their next trip to Maui, Hawaii</h3>

 <p>Email Best Practices followed</p>
 <ul>